Table of Contents

 - Accepted manuscripts are subject to copyediting for conciseness, clarity, grammar, spelling, and journal style.

 - Authors who are not native English speakers are strongly encouraged to have their manuscript proofread by a native English-speaking researcher PRIOR TO SUBMISSION.
+Elsevier offers translation and editing services available to authors for a small fee.

 - Articles that refer to currency must use U.S. currency.